ABM4ALL/Melodie/README.md

 - 20210707 - Brief exchange of development ideas
 - 20210806 - Brief exchange about mesa and agentpy, and the plan of project
-- 2021082x - Discuss classes design and interaction (UML)
+- 2021082x - Discuss classes design and their interaction (UML)